-Marin County Office of Emergency Services (OES) and Marin County Public Health monitor weather conditions provided by the National Weather Service (NWS).
+The Marin County Office of Emergency Management (OEM) and Marin County Public Health monitor weather conditions provided by the National Weather Service (NWS).
+Get more info on how to prepare for an emergency.

 There are no emergency activations at this time.
 The Severe Weather Emergency Shelter (SWES) at the Kerner campus is closed.

 Marin Center for Independent Living (MCIL) offers free emergency planning and resources for Marin residents living with disabilities.
 Visit their Powered & Prepared site to learn more.
 MCIL has developed personal preparedness plan materials (instruction booklet and workbook).
-If you'd like free printed versions mailed to your home, please contact Maurice Pollard, Information & Assistance Navigator, maurice@marincil.org or call 415-459-6245 x10.
+If you'd like free printed versions mailed to your home, please contact Chris Saroch, Community Resiliency Navigator, chris@marincil.org or call 415-459-6245 x12.

 Public Health Emergencies